 PAGE II-Rounds 1&2 (2016-2020)

-As of September 2017, 29 projects, in 22 different countries, have been selected for support under the first round of the PAGE II initiative, including 15 projects led in low-income economies and fragile/conflict situations.
-PEP selected the new grant recipients from 420 applications received in response to a series of calls for proposals that were launched in 2016.
+As of August 2018, 45 projects, in 33 different countries, have been selected for support under the PAGE II program, including 21 projects led in low-income economies and fragile/conflict situations.
+PEP selected the new grant recipients from over 500 applications received in response to a series of calls for proposals that were launched in 2016 and 2017.

-For second phase of the PAGE initiative, five priority themes (all under the broad theme of inclusive growth and employment) were identified as especially relevant in addressing knowledge gaps and policy needs in terms of evidence base.
+For second PAGE program, five priority themes (all under the broad theme of inclusive growth and employment) were identified as especially relevant in addressing knowledge gaps and policy needs in terms of evidence base.
 These themes, listed below, have been identified by international experts in the field of development economics